DescartesResearch/ComBench/README.md

 ### Starting the Benchmark

 To start the benchmark run a PUT request containing the configuration has to be sent to `http://<benchmark-controller>:5000/startBenchmark`.
-After the specified seconds in `runtime` from the specified start time the benchmark run stops and the measuring results can be collected from the benchmark controller and then evaluated via GET requestes to `http://<benchmark-controller>:5000/collectResults` and then `http://<benchmark-controller>:5000/evaluate`.
-After the evalution is finished the results can be acquired through the following methods.
+After the specified seconds in `runtime` from the specified start time the benchmark run stops and the measuring results are collected from the benchmark controller and then evaluated.
+After the evaluation is finished the results can be acquired through the following methods.

 ## Reporting and Benchmark Results